jyap808/g0bin/README.md

 Other
 -----

-This fork cleans things up to make them more generic and has the following changes:
+This project modifies the Python implementation and cleans things up to make them more generic.
+It has the following changes:

  * Remove extra header links.
  * Remove extra link options.